Signature-Informed Transformer for Asset Allocation: Experiment

 \paragraph{Evaluation Metrics} The strategies were evaluated using four standard financial metrics, assuming a zero risk-free rate.
 Risk-adjusted performance was measured by the \textbf{Sharpe Ratio}, which accounts for total volatility, and the \textbf{Sortino Ratio}, a refinement that isolates downside risk by considering only downside deviation; higher values are superior for both.
-Overall growth was tracked by the \textbf{Final Wealth Factor} (the ratio of final to initial value), while the \textbf{Maximum Drawdown} quantified the largest peak-to-trough percentage decline, with a lower value being preferable.
+Overall growth was tracked by the \textbf{Final Wealth Factor}, while the \textbf{Maximum Drawdown} quantified the largest peak-to-trough percentage decline, with a lower value being preferable.